Non-dilutive funding vs venture debt UK SMEs blog cover

 What is venture debt?

 Venture debt is a loan product designed for venture-backed companies that have already raised institutional equity.
-It's offered by specialist venture-debt lenders and the venture banking arms of some larger banks, and is structured around the fact that the borrower is loss-making, typically pre-profitability, and relying on its equity backers for survival.
+It's offered by specialist venture-debt lenders and the venture-banking arms of some larger banks, and is structured around the fact that the borrower is typically loss-making, often pre-profitability, and relying on its equity backers for survival.

 Typical features: